wp-plugins/basic-google-maps-placemarks/readme.txt

 *Multiple maps with different placemarks:*

-1. Go to the Placemarks menu and click on Categories, and add a category for each set of placemarks.
+1. Go to the Placemarks menu in the Administration Panels and click on Categories, and add a category for each set of placemarks.
 2. Edit your placemarks and click on the category you want to assign them to.
 3. Edit the place where the map is embedded and add the category parameter to the shortcode.
-For example: [bgmp-map categories="restaurants,record-stores"] or [bgmp-map categories="parks"].
+For example: [bgmp-map categories="restaurants,record-stores"] or [bgmp-map2 categories="parks"].
 Use the category's slug, which is displayed on the Categories page in step 1.
 Separate each slug with a comma.
 4. You can add the [bgmp-map] shortcode to multiple pages, each time using a different set of categories.

 *Setting the stacking order of overlapping markers:*